Existing Home EnerGuide Home Evaluations

 - The building envelope must be in a suitable condition for a blower door test.
 Ceilings, exterior walls, foundation walls, exposed floors, interior finish (e.g. drywall), windows, doors, and skylights must be intact/in place.

-- Close all exterior openings (e.g. windows and doors, fireplace dampers, crawlspace and attic hatches, etc.) to prepare for the depressurization test.
+- Close all exterior openings to prepare for the blower door test.
+This includes windows and doors, fireplace dampers, crawlspace and attic hatches.

-Excessively leaky heritage homes, log homes without chinking, or older homes over 4000 sq. ft. may fail the depressurization test.
-Contact us for details. - Sweep your fireplace hearth, close dampers, remove any valuables around your fireplace and do not have a fire within 24 hours of the evaluation.
+- Sweep out your fireplace, close the damper, remove any valuables around your fireplace and do not have a fire within 24 hours of the evaluation.
 Having a fire within 24 hours of the evaluation is a safety hazard to the advisor and anyone in the residence.

-- Photographs of items like mechanical systems, insulation levels, windows, and the exterior of the home will be taken to meet Natural Resources Canada quality assurance requirements.
+- Your Energy Advisor will take photographs of mechanical systems, insulation levels, windows, and the exterior of the home to meet Natural Resources Canada quality assurance requirements.

-- Have your property tax bill and roll number (or folio number) available for your energy advisor.
+- Have your property tax bill and/or roll number available for your energy advisor.
 This number is required to verify the legal homeowner of the property.

 - During the evaluation we collect your personal information and will request your consent to share the information with Natural Resources Canada and program partners through the Evaluation Authorization Form.

-- Ensure your energy advisor has access to all areas and mechanical systems in the home, including suites, the attic and the basement or crawlspace, furnaces, hot water heaters, windows, and doors.
+- Ensure your energy advisor has access to all areas and mechanical systems in the home, including any suites, the attic, basement or crawlspace, heating system, water heating system, and windows and doors.

 Vermiculite is a type of insulation that may contain asbestos fibres and is commonly found in older homes with insulation installed prior to 1990.
 If you suspect that there is vermiculite in your home, it is highly recommended that you take precautionary measures due to serious potential health risks.
 If exposed, asbestos fibres can become airborne in the home’s interior and cause serious harm if inhaled.
 For more information about the risks associated with asbestos exposure, please visit Health Canada.